jiriklepl/bits-knn-jpdc2024/README.md

 - `cmake` version 3.27.6
 - CUDA Toolkit version 12.6 (`nvcc` compiler)
-  - and NVIDIA GPU with compute capability 7.0, 8.0, 8.9 or 9.0 (V100, A100, L40 or H100)
+  - and NVIDIA GPU with compute capability 7.0, 8.0, 8.9 or 9.0 (V100, A100, L40 or H100) and with at least 32 GiB of memory
 - CUDA-compatible C++ compiler, preferably `gcc` version 13.2.0
 - `git` version 2.43.5
 - `python` version 3.9.18 (for visualization)

 ### Building the source code

-To build the source code automatically, run the following commands (replace `CUDA_ARCHITECTURES` with the compute capability of your GPU, e.g., `90` for Hopper, and `NAME` with the chosen name that distinguishes your build from others):
+To build the source code automatically into the `./build-NAME/knn` binary required to run the benchmarks, run the following commands (replace `CUDA_ARCHITECTURES` with the compute capability of your GPU, e.g., `90` for Hopper, and `NAME` with the chosen name that distinguishes your build from others):

 ```bash
 # Clone the repository and update the submodules: